 Our verdict: False

-Another belief surrounding refurbished phones is that the phone sold is not an original unit and could have been stolen.
-This is not true about refurbished phones as these devices are genuine Apple or Android models that have been legally purchased from their previous owner, an insurance company or a retailer.
-Upon the purchase, IMEI numbers of these units are checked against the blacklist database to ensure they haven’t been reported as lost or stolen as this will render the device unusable.
+Upon the purchase, IMEI numbers of these units are checked against the blacklist database to ensure they haven’t been reported as lost or stolen, because this will render the device unusable.
 If a phone needs a refurbishment of some level, genuine parts are used to ensure compatibility and functionality.

 Our verdict: False